alok-psr/alok-psr/README.md

 👋 Hi, I’m @alok-psr

-🌱 I’m curently learning Python and expolring fun libreries
+🌱 I’m currently learning Python and web development and exploring fun libraries

-🏀 Interests:basketball and some chess
+🏀 Interests: basketball and some chess

 📫 How to Reach Me: alokrathore136@gmail.com